 You should now be ready to roll.
 Be sure that everyone who will be involved both behind and in front of the camera has seen a copy of your corporate video brief and script, and that you are all on board with the thinking process behind your masterpiece.

 From a team of many to just the two of you, once you all have the same creative vision for your promotional video, you are 100% ready to get rolling.
 Work in conjunction with your production company and enjoy every moment of this innovative marketing process.

 A Clear Brief Leads To The Very Best Videos

 With a clear and accurate brief in place, you are ready to have your production company set poised for action.
 Working as a team, you can embark upon your first foray into the wonderful world of corporate video.
-You may take to it like a duck to water, or you may need several goes at it before you are ready to show the finished product to the world – either way, you will get there in the end.
+You may take to it like a duck to water, or you may need several goes before you’re ready.
+Either way, you will get there in the end.

-A corporate video that has been filmed using a carefully thought out corporate video brief will stand you head and shoulders above the thrown together bits of footage created by your competitors.
-You will be seen as an authoritative source for good within your sector, and your customers will consider you to be the best at what you do.
+A corporate video filmed using a carefully thought-out corporate video brief will stand you head and shoulders above the rest.
+You will be seen as an authoritative source for good within your sector.
+Plus, your customers will consider you to be the best at what you do.

 Once your video is out there, remember to regularly review how well it is doing.
 Is it getting the like are shares you were hoping for, or have your sales figures gone through the roof?
-If you find that it is not performing quite as well as you had hoped, reassess your brief and see where you can make changes ready for your next video.
+If you find that it is not performing quite as well as you had hoped, reassess your brief.
+See where you can make changes ready for your next video.